shiguelita/-folio/_projects/2019-01-02-credit_card_fraud_detection.markdown

 Many credit card transactions are fraudulent, the purpose of this project is to detect them based on a set of historical data that already has such a classification (whether it was fraud or not).
 Each transaction has some variables and based on them we can identify which attributes have the greatest influence to find out which are frauds or not.
 The model will be based on a Machine Learning technique called supervised learning and can be used for future fraud detection.

 The first step will be pre-processing the data to deal with the imbalance, which in other words, is the fact that in credit card transactions the fraud rate is much lower than the true rate.
-Therefore, we will use a sub-sampling technique to solve this impasse.
+Therefore, we will use a resampling technique to solve this impasse.
 Then, we will test some algorithms as Ensemble Methods (Random Forest, XGBoost), Support Vector Machines and Logistic Regression, verifying which one will have better performance and results.
 The final model will be chosen based on some metrics (see in **Evaluation metrics**) and will have its hyperparameters optimized by GridSearch.

 ### **Evaluation metrics**
 <br/>